πŸ›‘οΈ Session: 0 photos cleaned 0 metadata fields stripped 0 GPS locations removed

 🏠 Selling items online

-Photos of products taken at home contain your GPS coordinates.
-Buyers can find your exact address.
+Photos taken at home contain GPS coordinates.
+Buyers can locate your exact address.

-Profile photos with embedded location data let strangers know where you live and work.
+Profile photos with location data let strangers know where you live and work.

 Photo metadata has been used to identify and locate whistleblowers and sources.

-Photos for reviews or listings can accidentally expose employee or customer locations.
+Photos for reviews can accidentally expose employee or customer locations.

-School and home locations embedded in photos of children pose serious safety risks.
+School and home locations embedded in children's photos pose serious safety risks.

 Frequently Asked Questions